 If while digging you find any areas which seem softer than the rest, dig these out.
-The base you are laying is flexible and will sink into soft areas of soil making unwanted dips in your drive.
+The base you are laying is flexible and will sink into soft areas of soil making unwanted dips in your path or drive.
 Try and find a base which is solid throughout the entire area.

 Admittedly this base structure can be "topped up" from time to time, but a little time and effort spent now can save a great deal later on.
 This does not apply to patio bases where you will not be able to get to the sub base later so it’s vital you fill all soft spots at this stage.